GENESIS-AI-Hub/GENESIS-AI-Hub-App/front/A2A_IMPLEMENTATION_SUMMARY.md

 # A2A Integration - Technical Implementation

-Technical overview of A2A (Agent-to-Agent) integration in Open WebUI.
+Technical overview of A2A (Agent-to-Agent) integration in OSU Genesis AI Hub.

 ## Architecture

 ```
 User Browser (Chat UI)
     ↓ HTTP/WebSocket
-Open WebUI Backend (FastAPI)
+OSU Genesis AI Hub Backend (FastAPI)
     ↓ JSON-RPC 2.0
 External A2A Agent
 ```